 5. Making children’s rights a reality: within the health care system.

 6. Making children’s rights a reality: addressing the social determinants of health.

-Three courses had been conducted since 2011.
+Five courses had been conducted since 2011.
 Participants have included health professions educators from universities and other education institutions as well as paediatricians, school doctors, nurses, and clinical social workers who are all working in public sector health facilities.

 Doctors and other professionals registered with the Health Professions Council of South Africa can earn a total of 60 CPD ethics points.
 Social workers registered with the South African Council for Social Service professionals can now earn 20 CPD points.